-Pregnant people receive an mRNA vaccine against COVID-19.
-Research has shown that this type of vaccine is safe for the pregnant person and the baby.
+Research has shown that mRNA vaccines are safe for the pregnant person and the baby.
 No reports of unusual side effects during pregnancy have been registered by Lareb, the pharmacovigilance centre that tracks side effects in the Netherlands.

 Pregnancy and other vaccinations

-Vaccinations during pregnancy protect your baby against whooping cough and flu right from birth.
-Read more about vaccination during pregnancy (in Dutch).
+During pregnancy, you can also get vaccinated against whooping cough and flu.
+These vaccinations protect your baby against whooping cough and severe flu right from birth.
+Read more about these vaccinations during pregnancy.

 More information about COVID-19 vaccination and pregnancy